Cingulara/openrmf-docs/README.md

 - [x] Exporting checklists to MS Excel in seconds with color coded rows based on status (Open = RED, Not a Finding = GREEN, etc.)
 - [x] Exporting of various charts for download to PNG
 - [x] Filter Vulnerabilities on the Checklist page by status
+- [x] Live Editing of Checklist data through the web browser
 - [x] Filter vulnerabilities for your Compliance listing based on major controls
 - [x] Exporting your list of checklists and their score by status and category to MS Excel
 - [x] Metrics exported to Prometheus for API endpoints and NATS messaging, quickly display in Grafana